Solar Panels and Mortgages Explained

 Author: Pete Mugleston

-Solar panels are now a common sight on UK homes – and have been since 2010 when the government introduced the Feed-in-Tariff (FiT) that saw the rise of so-called Rent-a-Roof schemes.
+Solar panels are now common on UK homes – and have been since 2010, when the government introduced the Feed-in-Tariff (FiT) that saw the rise of so-called Rent-a-Roof schemes.

 These schemes were lucrative for installers and helped homeowners save on energy bills.
-But they also tied some people into long term leases that have created problems when it comes to buying and selling property.
+However, they also tied some people into long-term leases that have created problems when it comes to buying and selling property.

-In this article we’ll look at the potential complications associated with getting a mortgage for a house with solar panels, what steps you can take to overcome them, and why a broker is your best route to finding the right lender for your circumstances.
+In this article, we’ll look at the potential complications associated with getting a mortgage for a house with solar panels, what steps you can take to overcome them, and why a broker is the best route to finding the right lender for your circumstances.

 Can you get a mortgage on a property with solar panels?

-Yes of course you can.
+Yes, of course you can.
 There is no reason why solar panels should prevent you from getting a mortgage.
-But there are some potential issues that could arise depending on when, how and by whom they were installed.
+However, potential issues could arise depending on when, how, and by whom they were installed.

-Fortunately, the fact that so many homeowners have opted for solar panels in recent years, has meant both high street lenders and specialist providers have adapted to this new element of assessing properties and mortgage applications.
+Fortunately, the fact that so many homeowners have opted for solar panels in recent years has meant that both high-street lenders and specialist providers have adapted to this new element of assessing properties and mortgage applications.

-Although working out which is right for you requires a little inside knowledge.
+However, working out what is right for you requires a little inside knowledge.

 How solar panels can affect a mortgage application